iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 Rent a new server from a hosting company and provision it.
 Just edit the DNS settings at our account at the domain registrar [LCN](https://www.lcn.com) to point `staging.bradford-abbas.uk` to the IP Address of the newly provisioned Staging Server.
 You may find it useful to  provision a virtual Staging Server first to practice the provisioning process.
 When using a virtual Staging Server, `vagrant` will populate `/etc/hosts` on the development Mac thus overriding the DNS mapping for `staging.bradford-abbas.uk`.

  Instructions in the `staging` directory will tell you how to provision a staging server.

+During provisioning, the Apache directives are set up to serve both `staging.bradford-abbas.uk` and `bradford-abbas.uk` but the SSL Certificate is only set up for `bradford-abbas.uk` so your browser will complain when accessing `https://staging.bradford-abbas.uk`, but you'll ignore this whilst checking out the Staging Server.
+Don't use `http://staging.bradford-abbas.uk` otherwise you'll get redirected to the the live server at `https://bradford-abbas.uk`

+As soon as you're happy that the Staging Server is behaving properly, compared  to the Live Server, then switch the DNS A records for `www.bradford-abbas.uk` and `bradford-abbas.uk` to the IP Address of the Staing Server (and best remove the A record for `staging.bradford-abbas.uk`).
+Do this using the Domain Registrar (LCN) website.

+### Using the  Live Server